-Educational assessments will be completed while you are in orientation.
+Educational assessments will be completed during your incarceration.
 These assessments determine your education and literacy levels and needs.
 The assessments are used when developing an education plan that best meets your needs.
+As you progress through the education programming, additional assessments will be administered to monitor academic growth as well as measure your knowledge of the concepts within the GED testing series.